Ujwala1413/Banking-Insights-Customer-Behavior-Financial-Trends-and-Branch-Performance-Analysis/README.md

 1. Programming Language: Python
 2. Development Environment: Jupyter Notebook, MySQL Workbench
 ## **Libraries used**
+1. Data Manipulation: Data manipulation is the process of cleaning, organizing, and transforming raw data into a usable format.
+It involves tasks like removing errors, formatting data, and combining data sets.
+By manipulating data, we can uncover valuable insights, make informed decisions, and improve business outcomes.
-1. Data Manipulation: NumPy, Pandas
+##### NumPy, Pandas

-2. Data Visualization: Matplotlib
+2. Data Visualization: Data visualization is the art of representing data in a visual format, such as charts, graphs, and maps.
+It helps us understand complex data patterns, identify trends, and communicate information effectively.
+By visualizing data, we can make data-driven decisions and gain valuable insights.
+##### Matplotlib, Seaborn

+3. Database Connectivity: Database connectivity with Python involves establishing a connection between a Python program and a database system.
+This allows us to interact with the database, retrieve data, and perform various operations like querying, inserting, updating, and deleting data.
-3. Database Connectivity: MySQL-Connector-Python, PyODBC, SQLite3
+##### MySQL-Connector-Python, PyODBC, SQLite3

 # Database Connection and Integration:
 1. Established a connection between MySQL Workbench and Python using libraries such as mysql-connector-python, pyodbc, and sqlite3.